 - Reshape negative or inaccurate thinking

-Cognitive Behavioural Therapy aims to enable people to develop the knowledge and skills required to manage your own difficulties, whilst helping you to become your own therapist.
-Cognitive Behavioural Therapy is a collaborative process and we will work closely with you in order to modify unhelpful thoughts and behaviours to bring about emotional change.
+CBT aims to enable people to develop the knowledge and skills required to manage your own difficulties, whilst helping you to become your own therapist.
+CBT is a collaborative process and we will work closely with you in order to modify unhelpful thoughts and behaviours to bring about emotional change.
 As treatment progresses you will learn repertoire of strategies that will help you overcome the problem and feel more control of your thoughts and emotions.

 Work between sessions is a vital component of CBT.
 During our sessions we will work out what might be maintain your problem and working out what might happen if we do things in a different way.
 From this shared understanding we then set up a practical way of trying something different which becomes a homework task to practice.